Triangles and TrigonometryPythagoras’ Theorem

 There are actually many different ways to prove Pythagoras’ theorem.
 Here you can see three different examples that each use a different strategy:

 Have a look at the figure on the right.
-The square has side length a + b, and contains four right-angled triangles, as well as a smaller square of size
+The square has side length a + b, and contains four right-angled triangles, as well as a smaller square of area

 Now let’s rearrange the triangles in the square.
 The result still contains the four right-angles triangles, as well as two squares of size

-Comparing the size of the red area before and after the rearrangement, we see that
+Comparing the area of the red area before and after the rearrangement, we see that

 This is the original proof that